carj/pyPreservica/docs/upload.rst

                                              parent_folder=folder, Preservation_files_fixity_callback=Sha512FixityCallBack())

 If you want to re-use existing externally generated fixity values for performance or integrity reasons then you can create a custom callback.
-The callback takes the filename and the path of the file and should return a tuple containing the algorithm name and fixity value
+The callback takes the filename and the path of the file which should have its fixity measured and should return a tuple containing the algorithm name and fixity value

 .. code-block:: python